dm-zharov/swift-security/README.md

 #### Retrieve protected item

-If you requested the protected item, an authentication screen will appear automatically.
+If you request the protected item, an authentication screen will automatically appear.

 ```swift
 // Retrieve value
 try keychain.retrieve(.credential(for: "FBI"))
 ```

-If you want manually perform authentication before making a request, provide an evaluated [LAContext](https://developer.apple.com/documentation/localauthentication/lacontext) to the `retrieve()` and `info()` methods.
+If you want to manually authenticate before making a request or customize authentication screen, provide [LAContext](https://developer.apple.com/documentation/localauthentication/lacontext) to the retrieval method.

 ```swift
 // Create an LAContext